Kranniax/react-portfolio/README.md

 # React Portfolio

 A modern React portfolio website built with Create React App, Material UI, and a clean, responsive layout.
-This project showcases your about section, portfolio projects, resume, and contact information in a polished single-page experience.
+This project showcases my about section, portfolio projects, resume, and contact information in a polished single-page experience.

 ## Highlights

 - Responsive design for desktop and mobile
 - Professional portfolio sections for About, Projects, Resume, and Contact
 - Clean styling with Material UI components
-- Easy to customize with your personal information and project details
+- Easy to customize with my personal information and project details

 ## Website Preview

 ![Website screenshot placeholder](./public/images/react-portfolio-profile.jpg)

+## Deployed Website

+Visit the live portfolio here: **[React Portfolio](https://kranniax.github.io/react-portfolio/)**

 ## Tech Stack